WeekendWarrior/EasyIIS/README.md

 Useful if you have a large number of sites on your local development machine and you want a quick way to turn on/off quickly without having to click around in the IIS and services UI.

 Particularly useful for Sitecore 9 sites where you have multiple IIS AppPools (website, identityserver, xconnect), and services (solr, SQL, mongoDb) to manage.
 With this tool, you can easily group these together as a "site" and turn the entire group on/off via the command line/bash.
 Or you can turn ALL sites on and off.
+And when you turn on / "up" a site, you can also pre-warm the url to decrease your first load time to get you coding faster.

 ## Configuration